Marcelo00/traffic_light_detection/README.md

 # Model for detecting and classifying traffic lights

+This repository was part of the recruitment process as a working student for machine learning at UnderstandAI.

 ## Training
 To start the training, one can start the bash script or use the trainer.py directly